stackhpc/ansible_collection_slurm_openstack_tools/roles/autoscale/README.md

 - `cloud_nodes`: Optional.
 Slurm hostlist expression (e.g. `'small-[8,10-16]'`) defining names of nodes to be defined in a ["CLOUD" state](https://slurm.schedmd.com/slurm.conf.html#OPT_CLOUD), i.e. not operational when the Slurm control daemon starts.
 - `cloud_instances`: Required if `cloud_nodes` is defined.
 A mapping with keys `flavor`, `image`, `keypair` and `network` defining the OpenStack ID or names of properties for the CLOUD-state instances.

 Partitions/groups defining `cloud_nodes` may or may not also contain non-CLOUD state nodes (i.e. nodes in a matching inventory group).
-For CLOUD-state nodes, memory and CPU information is retrieved from OpenStack for the specified flavors.
-The `stackhpc.openhpc` group/partition options `ram_mb` and `ram_multiplier` and role variable `openhpc_ram_multiplier` are handled exactly as for non-CLOUD state nodes.
+For CLOUD-state nodes, CPU information is retrieved from OpenStack for the specified flavors.
+The `stackhpc.openhpc` group/partition option `ram_mb` **MUST** be defined.
 This implies that if CLOUD and non-CLOUD state nodes are mixed in a single group all nodes must be homogenous in terms of processors/memory.

 Some examples are given below.
 Note that currently monitoring is not enabled for CLOUD-state nodes.